 Perhaps you’ve heard of the dreaded sleep regression.
-Or maybe you’ve heard, “the 4 month sleep regression is a myth!” and you want to punch that person in the face because your experience says otherwise and you are TIRED.
+Or maybe you’ve heard, “The 4 month sleep regression is a myth!” and it makes you SO ANGRY because you know better.
+You’re living through it and you’re exhausted.

-Regardless, something like this has happened to you: You and your child had gotten into a predictable sleep routine.
+It goes like this: You and your child had gotten into a predictable sleep routine.
 Maybe he was sleeping all night, maybe he wasn’t (and that’s okay!
 No, really.), but you at least knew what to expect.

 Then all of the sudden, his sleep drastically changes for the worse.

 You spend a few hours just trying to get this kid to go to bed.